aws-samples/aws-modernization-workshop-for-newrelic/content/pixie/using_pixie/scenario_2.md

 ![gateway bad](/images/pixie/2-status.png)
 Two services down, and two more to go!
 ### 3. Is it an issue with data storage?
 The other potential source of error could be coming from the `upload-service`, which is in charge of uploading the image.
-Once again using the helpful `px/service_stats` script, we can gain a general overview of how our `upload-service` is doing.

 Run the below command in you Cloud9 terminal.
 We used the name `wHy tHiS haT` because it has strange capitalization.